How to Design A Logo for Free

 - Get your friends, family and even strangers involved, if you can, to get a second opinion.
 They act, after all, as customers, too.
 It is a fast and effective way to empathize with your audience, to get into their mindsets and identify their needs.

-- Brainstorm your ideas for logo vectors because designing a logo for free using vectors on offline softwares is the fastest way to go about it.
+- Brainstorm your ideas for logo vectors because designing a logo for free using vectors on offline software is the fastest way to go about it.
 And to top it off, vectors are just like thoughts.
 You can lead them wherever you want, and vice versa.

 - Include enough white space in your logo’s design, for the visuals in your design, need that white space to breathe.